Application of axiomatic formal theory to the Abraham--Minkowski controversy: Maxwellian Continuum Electrodynamics

 is the Minkowski four-force density, and

 is, by construction, a four-by-four matrix.
-The Minkowski matrix differential equation, Eq.~(\ref{EQn3.17}), is a valid theorem of the formal theory of Maxwellian continuum electrodynamics.
-For historical reasons, the four-by-four matrix, Eq.~(\ref{EQn3.19}), is known as the Minkowski energy--momentum tensor.
+The differential equation, Eq.~(\ref{EQw2.27}), is a valid theorem of the formal theory of Maxwellian continuum electrodynamics for a simple linear dielectric medium in the nonrelativistic limit.
+Obviously, the intent is to identify the four-by-four matrix, Eq.~(\ref{EQw2.30}), with the Minkowski energy--momentum tensor.

-A number of other formulations for the electrodynamics of fields, energy, and momentum in a dielectric appear in the scientific literature \cite{BIBrev,BIAMC3,BIKemplatest,BIPfei,BIAMC2,BIAMC4,BIAMC5,BIObuk,BIMuka,BIBarn,BIPeierls,BIJMP,BIBalazs,BIGord,BIBahder,BIMol,BIKinsler,BIPenHaus}.
-In order to provide a basis for comparison with aspects of the prior work, we use the formal theory of Maxwellian continuum electrodynamics to derive the Abraham energy--momentum theory \cite{BIAbr} that was contemporaneous with the Minkowski theory \cite{BIMin}.
-We subtract
+Next, we use the formal theory of Maxwellian continuum electrodynamics to rigorously derive the Abraham energy--momentum theory \cite{BIAbr} that was contemporaneous with the Minkowski theory \cite{BIMin}.
+We subtract a force density-like term